Protecting Complex Assets and Investments In Divorce

-At the Salem Law Offices of Monique Boucher Lamb, P.C., we have dedicated our divorce practice to high net worth cases.
-We understand how significant assets and debts can affect the divorce process for high net worth couples.
+We have dedicated our divorce practice to complex cases involving significant assets.
+We understand how significant assets and debts can affect the divorce process for wealthy couples.
 Our clients fall within every type of marital dynamic, including stay-at-home parents, company presidents and business owners.

 Issues for Business Owners in Massachusetts Divorce